ruby-processing/picrate-examples/gems/skatolo/README.md

 ### About

 The skatolo java library was developed for an [advanced use of ControlP5](https://github.com/poqudrof/PapARt), it is not as convenient to use.
 It is a part of a research and development project involving multi-touch, augmented reality and Ruby.
-However it has also been adapted to work easily with JRubyArt (and hence picrate).
+However it has also been adapted to work easily with PiCrate (and hence picrate).
 The skatolo library is developed by [Jeremy Laviole](http://jeremy.laviole.name/).

 #### Sliders